Clarification for the Exiv2 license

 Would you consider the existing copyright notice in the source files of Exiv2 as sufficient?

-Updated by Alan Pater about 4 years ago
+Updated by Alan Pater over 6 years ago

 - % Done changed from 0 to 50